Start9Labs/clams-remote-startos/README.md

 # Remote for StartOS

-Remote is Remote Control for your Core lightning nodes.
+Remote is a Remote Control for your Core lightning nodes.
 This repository creates the `.s9pk` package that is installed to run `clams-remote` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Cloning this repo